IIT-BHU-CyberSec/CTFv/README.md

 ### Backend

 - Then in the backend directory, run `bun run migration:local` to setup the database.
+- In the backend directory, add the .dev.vars file (copy it from the .dev.vars.example).
 - Then run `bun run start` in the backend directory to start the backend server.

 ### Frontend

-- In the frontend directory, run `bun run start` to start the frontend server.
+- In the frontend directory, run `bun run dev` to start the frontend server.